Titanium Glasses Exposed: Real Beta-Titanium vs. Marketing Tricks

 Our Commitment:

-VionGlasses HanKang 106 is made from 100% Beta-Titanium.
-It's not just a coating—the entire frame, from the bridge to the temples, is the same high-grade material throughout.
+VionGlasses Beta Titanium Collection is made from real Beta-Titanium.
+It's not just a coating, from the bridge to the temples, is the same high-grade material throughout.
 It's naturally hypoallergenic, rust-proof, and remains incredibly lightweight for the entire lifespan of the glasses.
 We don't hide behind coatings; we lead with material purity.

 5. Why Pay the Brand Tax?

 Let's examine the real numbers.
-If you were to walk into a major eyewear retailer today and try to assemble an eyewear setup that matches the technical specifications of our HanKang model, here's what your receipt would look like:
+If you were to walk into a major eyewear retailer today and try to assemble an eyewear setup that matches the technical specifications of our beta titanium model, here's what your receipt would look like:

 At VionGlasses, we've eliminated the "Brand Tax," the "Mall Rent Tax," and the "Mystery Metal Tax."
 We offer a direct-to-consumer revolution: